Skip to content Skip to sidebar Skip to footer

 Where Are Bitcoin Farms Located?

 Geography plays a crucial role in Bitcoin mining profitability.
-According to industry data, the United States, China, and Kazakhstan collectively account for the majority of global mining activity, with estimates suggesting approximately 65-75% of the network’s hashrate.
+According to the Cambridge Bitcoin Electricity Consumption Index, the United States, China, and Kazakhstan collectively account for the majority of global mining activity, representing approximately 65-75% of the network’s hashrate.
 The US currently leads as the largest mining country by hashrate.

 Location decisions depend primarily on electricity costs and climate conditions.
 Regions with cheap, abundant power, particularly from hydroelectric or other renewable sources, attract mining operations.
 Cooler climates reduce cooling costs, which can represent a significant portion of operating expenses.